Lemoncode/pragmatic-drag-and-drop-tutorial-typescript/01-simple-kanban/04-drop-card/README.md

   - Move columns.
 - Another option is to create a richer card.

-We will see some of these improvements in the next examples... :)
+We will cover some of these improvements in the next examples... :)